-- 1. The main aims of the HSP are to identify HIV cases, link persons to care, and implement control measures to prevent HIV transmission.
+1. The main aims of the HSP are to identify HIV cases, link persons to care, and implement control measures to prevent transmission.
 To achieve these goals, the HSP must share confidential information with local and state public health entities and health care providers.
-Disclosure of confidential information during the investigation, prevention, and implementation of control measures is done in compliance with Montana Code Annotated (Title 50, Chapters 16 and 18) and the Administrative Rules of Montana (Chapter 37.114). - 2.
-Contact/Referrals - a.
-CDCPB staff attempt to conduct all initial contact with providers and/or local health jurisdictions.
+Disclosure of confidential information during the investigation, prevention, and implementation of control measures is done in compliance with Montana Code Annotated (Title 50, Chapters 16 and 18) and the Administrative Rules of Montana (Chapter 37.114).

+2. Contact/Referrals

-- b.
-CDCPB staff facilitate coordination between programs, for instance staff coordinate with TB program to refer TB/HIV or TB/AIDS cases to the TB program.
-(Section II part P) - 3.
+- a.
+CDCPB or ESSB staff attempt to conduct all initial contact with providers and/or local health jurisdictions. - b.
+CDCPB or ESSB staff facilitate coordination between programs, for instance staff coordinate with TB program to refer TB/HIV or TB/AIDS cases to the TB program. - 3.
 Surveillance Records/Case Reports - a.
-Use case report forms to submit original and updated case data, with the exception of non-electronic lab reports. - b.
-After database entry, store and maintain all surveillance case report records in a secured CDCPB room/office. - i.
-Store documents in paper and/or electronically scanned format indefinitely. - ii.
+The HSP must use case report forms to submit original and updated case data - b.
+After database entry, store and maintain all surveillance case report records in a secured CDCPB or ESSB room/office. - i.
+Store documents in paper and/or electronically format indefinitely. - ii.
 Dispose of unneeded documents in a secure procedure. - (a) Shred duplicate case reports after entering data into the surveillance database and the report form filed. - c.
 For HSP, the HIV Surveillance Coordinator reports cases to CDC by electronic transfer, using CDC high-level encryption, without personal identifiers each month.
 Names and personal identifiers are never released to the CDC. - d.
 When establishing new DPHHS sites for program activities, program staff provide procedures for coordination to maintain security of confidential information. - i.
-For HSP surveillance or when health care providers inquire about how to report, the HIV Surveillance Coordinator: - (a) discusses confidentiality responsibilities of both the reporter and the CDCPB; - (b) informs the provider about methods of reporting; - (c) gives the provider a copy of Recommendations for Maintaining Confidentiality (Appendix D); and - (d) supplies case report forms with appropriate address to providers who report by mail or fax.
+For HSP surveillance or when health care providers inquire about how to report, the HIV Surveillance Coordinator: - (a) Informs the provider about methods of reporting. - (b) supplies case report forms with appropriate address to providers who report by mail or fax.

-P. Confidentiality and Coordination by CDCPB with other DPHHS Programs
+P. Confidentiality and Coordination by CDCPB and ESSB with other DPHHS Programs

 - 1. Registry matches for reportable conditions: - a.
-The Vital Records (birth and death registries) match and certain other matches require CDCPB Surveillance personnel to sign Confidentiality Forms from the program providing the database to be matched.
-In addition to the confidentiality policies of CDCPB, persons involved in matching to databases outside the CDCPB Program are bound by the specific confidentiality policies of the partner program.
+The Vital Records (birth and death registries) match and certain other matches require CDCPB or ESSB Surveillance personnel to sign Confidentiality Forms from the program providing the database to be matched.
+In addition to the confidentiality policies of ESSB, persons involved in matching to databases outside the CDCPB or ESSB Programs are bound by the specific confidentiality policies of the partner program.